This is Why We Must Be Teaching With Imagination, and How to Do It

 Encourage Growth: Let them know the difference between knowledge and imagination.
 Posters can be starting points for conversation; say, things like:

-- Now that we know the facts, let’s see how can use that information to solve this problem.
+- Now that we know the facts, let’s see how we can use that information to solve this problem.

 - What kinds of strategies can we use to tackle this issue?